This post may contain affiliate links. Please read my disclosure policy for more info.

 This is the experience Peter had in Acts 10 when he was on top of the roof praying.

 I came to know the Lord through a trance.
 I had one where Jesus came and visited me.
-It was an encounter I will NEVER forget.
+It was an encounter I will NEVER forget and it led to my conversion.

-I have also witnessed someone going into a trance and afterward sharing a testimony of her incredible experience.
+I have also witnessed someone going into a trance and afterward sharing a testimony of her incredible experience with the Lord.

 There are times when God speaks to us through circumstances.
 I love what Mark Ballenger says, about circumstances: